MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-202-Preregistration-Registration-Claims-Copyright/section-202.13.md

 (iv) A signed declaration confirming that the redacted copy specified in paragraph (c)(3)(iii) of this section is identical to the redacted copy that was uploaded to the electronic registration system.

-(v) In the case of a secure test, the applicant must bring an unredacted copy of the entire test.
-In the case of a group of test items prepared for use in a secure test, the applicant must bring an unredacted copy of all the test items.
+(v) In the case of a secure test, the applicant must provide an unredacted copy of the entire test.
+In the case of a group of test items prepared for use in a secure test, the applicant must provide an unredacted copy of all the test items.
+The applicant shall include the following information in the metadata of an unredacted electronic file:

+(A) The date of the examination; and

+(B) The service request number generated by the electronic registration system.

-(4) The Copyright Office will examine the copies specified in paragraphs (c)(3)(iii) and (v) of this section in the applicant's presence.
-When the examination is complete, the Office will stamp the date of the appointment on the copies and will return them to the applicant.
+(4) The Copyright Office will examine the copies specified in paragraphs (c)(3)(iii) and (v) of this section under secure conditions.
 The Office will retain the signed declaration and the redacted copy that was uploaded to the electronic registration system.
+If the examination is conducted in-person, the Office will stamp the date of the appointment on the copies and will return them to the applicant when the examination is complete.

 (d) *Group registration requirements.* The Copyright Office may register a group of test items if the following conditions have been met: